alaeddingurel/interview/README.md

 ### TODO
-    TODO:

     - There are repetitive parts in model downloader.
 Some abstraction could be useful
     - We need to add unit test in order to test Manager and other functionality.
     - We could add other functionality like using multiple models outputs and merging them such as mean averaging, weighted average and other possible methodologies.
     - Host and Port could be parametrized

-Some Possible improvements:
+Some possible improvements:

-    - OnnxRuntime Model
+    - OnnxRuntime
     - Bulk Inference (Batch Inference)

 ### LICENSE